Harold Whittingham

-Air Marshal Sir Harold Edward Whittingham KCB KBE LLD FRCP FRCPE FRFPSG (3 October 1887 – 16 July 1983) was a British physician notable for a distinguished medical career in the Royal Air Force and contributions to Aviation medicine.
+Air Marshal Sir Harold Edward Whittingham KCB KBE LLD FRCP FRCPE FRFPSG (3 October 1887 – 16 July 1983) was a British physician notable for a distinguished medical career in the Royal Air Force and contributions to aviation medicine.
 After graduating from the University of Glasgow, he was the first pathologist and Assistant Director of Research at the Beatson Institute for Cancer Research in Glasgow.

-Much of his work concerned, pathology, disease, aerospace medicine, medical records, medical education, first aid, malaria, tropical medicine, physiology and occupational health.
+Much of his work concerned pathology, disease, aerospace medicine, medical records, medical education, first aid, malaria, tropical medicine, physiology and occupational health.

 Early life

-Whittingham was the second son of Engineer-Rear Admiral William Whittingham CB and Elizabeth Annie, and like his siblings he chose to study medicine.
+Whittingham was the second son of Engineer-Rear Admiral William Whittingham and Elizabeth Annie, and like his siblings he chose to study medicine.
 He was educated at Christ's Hospital, the Greenock Academy and the University of Glasgow.
 As an undergraduate he excelled at winning medals of distinction in Zoology, Surgery, Pathology and the Gairdner medal in the practice of medicine.

-His first post in 1910 was as pathologist and assistant director of research at the Royal Cancer Hospital, Glasgow, (later renamed to the Beaston Institute) which had a dedicated area for the pathological study of cancer.
+His first post in 1910 was as pathologist and assistant director of research at the Royal Cancer Hospital, Glasgow (later renamed to the Beaston Institute) which had a dedicated area for the pathological study of cancer.

-In 1915 he was a volunteer in the first world war serving in the Royal Army Medical Corps and subsequently the Royal Flying Corps in India and Mesopotamia where he pursued his studies in tropical medicine.
-In 1917 his younger brother Clive, who was also a physician, was killed in action followed by his elder brother William, who was killed in action in 1918.
+In 1915 he was a volunteer in the First World War, serving in the Royal Army Medical Corps and subsequently the Royal Flying Corps in India and Mesopotamia, where he pursued his studies in tropical medicine.
+In 1917 his younger brother Clive, who was also a physician, was killed in action; his elder brother William was killed in action in 1918.

 RAF

 Tropical medicine

-Whittingham had a long career in the RAF beginning in 1918 when he was transferred to the Royal Air Force as a pathologist.
-Promotion followed and by 1923, he was Wing commander and head of the Sandfly fever commission, stationed at Kalafrana, Malta.
+Whittingham had a long career in the RAF, beginning in 1918 when he was transferred to the Royal Air Force as a pathologist.
+Promotion followed, and by 1923 he was wing commander and head of the Sandfly fever commission, stationed at Kalafrana, Malta.
 He was the first to study and breed sandfly in captivity; his recommendations resulted in reduced incidence of sandfly fever within the RAF.

-For his sandfly research paper he was awarded the North Persian Medal in 1923 which was awarded annually for the best tropical research paper.
+For his sandfly research paper he was in 1923 awarded the North Persian Medal, given annually for the best tropical research paper.
 His highly detailed sandfly drawings were displayed at the British Empire Exhibition of 1924 and are now in the Wellcome Library in London.
 As well as serving as director of pathology and tropical medicines for the RAF, he gave biochemistry lectures at the London School of Hygiene & Tropical Medicine during the inter-war years.